seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 How know you that?

 **ELBOW**
-My wife, sir, whom I detest before heaven and your honour,–
+My wife, sir, whom I detest before heaven and your honour,--

 **ESCALUS**
 How? thy wife?

 **ELBOW**
-Ay, sir; whom, I thank heaven, is an honest woman,–
+Ay, sir; whom, I thank heaven, is an honest woman,--

 **ESCALUS**
 Dost thou detest her therefore?

 **ELBOW**
 I say, sir, I will detest myself also, as well as
-she, that this house, if it be not a bawd’s house,
+she, that this house, if it be not a bawd's house,
 it is pity of her life, for it is a naughty house.

 **ESCALUS**